Fearless, vicious, sneaky, and deadly; is the common perception of a fisher cat.

-Their favorite areas are riparian woods and forests where they can hunt and travel without fear of discovery.
+Their favorite areas are riparian woods and forests, where they can hunt and travel without fear of discovery.
 They can range for 3-5 miles in their hunting territory.
 The favorite times of day for activity are dawn and dusk, which makes them crepuscular creatures.

-They can climb trees very well, but rarely do so, preferring to hunt on the forest floor.
+They can climb trees very well but rarely do so, preferring to hunt on the forest floor.
 They have ankle joints that can rotate almost 180 degrees, so they are one of the few mammals that can come down from a tree head first!

 How Do Fisher Cats Normally Attack Chickens?

-They will not usually waste time on ‘staking out’ a coop to learn the routine of the occupants (as foxes and raccoons have been known to do); they prefer to hunt by stealth and cunning.
+They will not usually waste time on ‘staking out’ a cell to learn the routine of the occupants (as foxes and raccoons have been known to do); they prefer to hunt by stealth and cunning.

-How to Prevent Fish Cat Attacks
+How to Prevent A Fisher Cat Attack

 Be sure to cover your windows and vents with ½ inch hardware mesh and attach carefully to the frame.

 High wire fences around the run and coop are a good deterrent, especially if you run a ‘hot wire’ at the top.

 Remember: Chicken wire keeps chickens in – it does not keep predators out!

 Remove any ‘cover’ within 50 feet or more of your coop.
-By increasing the visibility around your coop you are making the area less attractive to predators.
+By increasing the visibility around your coop, you make the area less attractive to predators.

 Signs of a Fisher Cat Attack